adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 This method works well even when:

-Edges are broken
+Edges are broken.

-Images are noisy
+Images are noisy.

 **Q No 1 What is Hough Transformation?**

 **Ans** The Hough Transform detects shapes (like lines or circles) by mapping image points into parameter space and finding peaks.